Zynh0722/dungeon-world/src/pages/classes/paladin.md

 • On a 10+, you also take +1 forward against them. • On a miss, they do as they please and you take -1 forward against them.
 ### Quest

-When you dedicate yourself to a mission through prayer and ritual cleansing, state what you set out to do:
+When you **dedicate yourself to a mission through prayer and ritual cleansing**, state what you set out to do:

 - Slay _______, a great blight on the land
 - Defend _______ from the iniquities that beset them